Police (Northern Ireland) Act 2000: Recruitment

 The act included a provision regarding recruitment for new police officers.
 It stated that the force's size should be reduced by 4,500 officers over ten years.
 It was felt that the force was too large for a peacetime service.
 A generous severance scheme was set up to compensate any officers who left the police as a result.
 At the time of the act's passage, the Royal Ulster Constabulary had a 9:1 ratio of Protestant to Roman Catholic officers.
 The act provided that recruitment would be done on a 50:50 basis to gradually lead towards a police force that was 50 per cent Protestant and 50 per cent Catholic.
 This proposal in the Patten Report was made in the hope that the Gaelic Athletic Association (GAA) would repeal Rule 21 which prohibited members of British police forces from playing Gaelic games.
 The GAA eventually did this in 2001.
 The act also followed on from a policy change that stated constables would no longer have to swear an oath of allegiance to the Queen in 1997.

 In 2011, the British government voted to repeal the 50:50 recruitment requirement when Catholic membership numbered 30 per cent of the police.
 Nationalist politicians believed it was a successful policy however unionists stated that the policy had discriminated against Protestants.
 Calls have been made by Catholic clergymen for the policy to be restored until the force was 50:50.

 Miscellaneous provisions

 The act provided for cross-border support with the police of the Republic of Ireland, Garda Síochána, with the opportunities for PSNI officers to go on secondment with the Garda and vice versa.
 The act also stated that the Secretary of State for Northern Ireland had the power to decide the PSNI's uniform and flags.
 Their new uniform retained the rifle green colour of the Royal Ulster Constabulary but included name tags, against the wishes of the Police Federation.
 The Secretary of State would also be able to rule if the Union Jack would be able to fly over PSNI police stations as they had under the Royal Ulster Constabulary.

+Notifiable organisations

+The act stipulated that members of the police force would be required to declare their membership of certain ‘notifiable organisations’.
+The final draft of the bill included Opus Dei, a prelature of the Catholic Church, as one such organisation.
+The Church objected to Opus Dei’s inclusion in the Act, with Archbishop Luciano Storero, the papal nuncio to Ireland, writing to the Northern Ireland Secretary claiming that it constituted religious discrimination.
+The government agreed to remove Opus Dei from the bill in the House of Lords.